-Some benefit would arise in making Roe

-Parade one way; effectively retreating road

-pavement further away from the coastal

-hazard zone could be effected, and also

-slowing traffic.
-The FMP does not propose

-to formalise a one-way loop on Roe Parade,

-although does not preclude this from being

-implemented after more detailed studies

-and engagement with those directly affected

-properties.
+Some benefit would arise in making Roe Parade one way; effectively retreating road pavement further away from the coastal hazard zone could be effected, and also slowing traffic.
+The FMP does not propose to formalise a one-way loop on Roe Parade, although does not preclude this from being investigated during detailed design and through further engagement with those directly affected properties.

-An attempt was made to consider a disability ramp in the proximity of Hunter STreet.
-Unfortunately, the levels changes would result in such a ramp being extensive and impacting a substantial area.
-The shorter distance gained alternate to the existing disability access is negligible.
+An attempt was made to consider a disability ramp in the proximity of Hunter Street.
+Unfortunately, the leves changes would result in such a ramp being extensive and impacting a substantial area.
+The shorter distance gained as an alternate to the existing disability access is negligible.

-It was noted that removal of car bays from Roe Parade was not considered as this is a public road with important beach access that services the whole Albany community.
+Removal of car bays from Roe Parade was not considered further as this is a public road with important beach access that services the whole Albany community.